Thrustmaster

 Thrustmaster is an American designer, developer and manufacturer of joysticks, game controllers, and steering wheels for PCs and video gaming consoles.
-It has licensing agreements with third party brands as Airbus, Boeing, Ferrari, Gran Turismo and U.S. Air Force as well as licensing some products under Sony's PlayStation and Microsoft's Xbox licenses.
+It has licensing agreements with third party brands including Airbus, Boeing, Ferrari, Gran Turismo, and the U.S. Air Force and it licenses some products under Sony's PlayStation and Microsoft's Xbox licenses.

 History

 Norm Winningstad helped found Thrustmaster in 1990 in Hillsboro, Oregon.
 By early 1991 the company began advertising the Thrustmaster Weapons Control System in computer magazines.
 It worked mainly on developing flight control for simulation on IBM Compatible Computers.
 The company has utilized the HOTAS system for use in computer flight simulation and has modeled some controllers after flight controls of real aircraft.
 The company made its name in making expensive but high-quality HOTAS controllers in the mid-1990s.
-By 1995, its sales grew to $15 million, and then to $25 million by 1998.
+By 1995, its sales grew to $15 million and then to $25 million by 1998.

-In July 1999, the gaming peripherals operations and brand name was acquired from Thrustmaster for $15 million by the Guillemot Corporation Group of France (which also bought Hercules Computer Technology that same year and merged the two companies in a company called Hercules Thrustmaster, with headquarters in Carentoir, France, while keeping the 2 brands separate).
+In July 1999, the gaming peripherals operations and brand name was acquired from Thrustmaster for $15 million by the Guillemot Corporation Group of France (which also bought Hercules Computer Technology ini 1999 merging the two businesses in a company called Hercules Thrustmaster, with headquarters in Carentoir, France, while keeping the two brands separate).

 The new Thrustmaster company gradually extended the product portfolio beyond flight simulation to other simulation peripherals for PC, PlayStation and Xbox consoles: